 No one knew Sam Neill as an actor in those days when he directed a movie scene shot at XS one night.
 Sam had been following the theatre troupe Red Mole around New Zealand directing a short film and when they booked the venue to perform The Red Mole Version with members of the symphony orchestra, the venue briefly became a movie set.

-If asked to characterise our crowd I would say it was best represented by the Screaming Meemees who always showed up with an entourage.
+the Screaming Meemees always showed up with an entourage.

 As well as the Thursday to Saturday night bands, XS Café was often booked for private functions.
 Toy Love, who had appeared on AK79, returned to New Zealand from Australia and launched their LP at a media party; Jim Vivieaere held an art exhibition; a wake was held on another occasion for a popular junkie who had died on the streets and all our desert spoons went missing; and three regular girls from Epsom Girls Grammar booked the venue for their end of year party.